bbenefield89/express-admin-area/README.md

 /**
  * Lastly, after connecting our database and creating our Electronics model to store
  * information about all of our electronics, we now need to pass this information
- * to Express Admin Area through the adminAreaConfig method from Express Admin Area */
+ * to ExpressAdminArea through the "init" method from ExpressAdminArea */
+// require our .env variables
+require('dotenv').config()

-// our projects dependencies: express, express-admin-area const express = require('express') const { adminAreaConfig } = require('express-admin-area')
+// our projects dependencies: express, express-admin-area const express = require('express') const ExpressAdminArea = require('express-admin-area')

-// this is our database reference from connection.js const db = require('./database/connection')
+const db = require('./database/connection')
-// this is our Electronics model from Electronics.js const Electronics = require('./database/models/Electronics')
+// be sure to require your Sequelize models const Electronics = require('./database/models/Electronics')

 const app = express()
-const adminArea = adminAreaConfig( app,           // pass Express Admin Area a reference of the app variable db,            // pass in the database
-  {
-    Electronics  // pass in all database models
-  }
-)

 /**
- * Tell Express you want to use the admin interface from Express Admin Area */ app.use('/admin', adminArea)

-Electronics.sync()
+ * Call the 'init' method from ExpressAdminArea passing in: express, databaseURI,
+ * and an object containing all of your apps Sequelize models that you would like
+ * to interact with using ExpressAdminArea
+ */
+const expressAdminArea = ExpressAdminArea.init(
+  express,  // pass a reference to your apps instance of express process.env.DB_URL,  // databaseURI to your apps database { Electronics }  // object containing your apps Sequelize models )

+/**
+ * Tell your app you would like to "use" ExpressAdminArea as a middleware
+ * This will automatically create a new route at "https://myapp.com/expressadminarea"
+ * where you can sign-in and begin interacting with your database from the browser */ app.use(expressAdminArea)

+// tell your app to create your "electronics" table in the database if it does not exist Electronics.sync()

-app.listen(3000, () => console.log('\n\nServer Online\n\n'))
+// give your app an open port to start accepting requests from app.listen(3000, () => console.log('\n\nServer Online\n\n'))
 ```

-Viola, now visit `/admin` in the browser, log in, and you should be ready to manage your database from the browser.
+Viola!
+Now visit `https://myapp.com/expressadminarea` in your browser.
+Log in with your superuser credentials and you should be ready to manage your database from the browser.

 ## Inspiration
 Django's admin interface